 Action number Short description 3.
-Decommissioning requ irements IRRS module number 1, 5a Summary report section 1.1; 5.5; 1.7 IAEA safety standard requirement(s) GSR Part 6 - Requirement 4: Responsibilities of the government for decommissioning Pelease by Ap regulatory framework including management and carried out safely. responsibilities, provisi requirements in respec establish and maintain a governmen within which all aspects of decommi of the resulting radioactive waste, of This framework shall include a clear on of independent regulatory functi at of financial assurance for decommi ent 5: Responsibilities of the regula ssioning, can be planned allocation of ons, and issioning.
-The regulatory body shall regulate all aspects of decommissioning throughout all stages of the facility's lifetime, from initial planning for decommissioning during the siting and design of the facility, to the completion of decommissioning actions and the termination of authorization for decommissioning.
+Decommissioning requ irements IRRS module number 1, 5a Summary report section 1.1; 5.5; 1.7 IAEA safety standard requirement(s) GSR Part 6 - Requirement 4: Responsibilities of the government for decommissioning The government shall establish and maintain a governmental, legal and regulatory framework within which all aspects of decommissioning, including management of the resulting radioactive waste, can be planned and carried out safely.
+This framework shall include a clear allocation of responsibilities, provision of independent regulatory functions, and requirements in respect of financial assurance for decommissioning.
+GSR Part 6 - Requirem decommissioning ent 5: Responsibilities of the regula tory body for The regulatory body shall regulate all aspects of decommissioning throughout all stages of the facility's lifetime, from initial planning for decommissioning during the siting and design of the facility, to the completion of decommissioning actions and the termination of authorization for decommissioning.
 The regulatory body shall establish the safety requirements for decommissioning, including requirements for management of the resulting radioactive waste, and shall adopt associated regulations and guides.
-The regulatory body shall also take actions to ensu that the regulatory requirements are met.
+The regulatory body shall also take actions to ensure that the regulatory requirements are met.
 Context Decommissioning and the management of associated waste should be recognised elements of a facility life cycle and should therefore be considered in the early planning stage.
 Action to perform Following publication of the Regulatory Guide Decommissioning of Controlled Facilities, update the Regulatory Guide Plans and Arrangements for Managing Safety and review the Performance Objectives and Criteria (PO&C) to reflect the content of the decommissioning guide.
 Include Decommissioning Plan under 'General information', and Safety Analysis Report under 'Authorisation for decommissioning a controlled facility'; in Schedule 3 Part 1 of the ARPANS Regulations (Information that may be requested by the CEO).
 Promote formal mechanisms to ensure funds for decommissioning are set aside at the commencement of major nuclear projects.
 Deadline Mid 2020 Organisation/person responsible ARPANSA